cchurch/api-docs/source/includes/_sample_code.md

 }
 ```

 Upon entering the Eagle Eye system, the user is presented with a grid of cameras.
 These cameras are retrieving images in real time through a poll stream.
-In this tutorial we will walk You through the steps to set up the poll stream for long polling using the /poll API
+In this tutorial we will walk you through the steps to set up the poll stream for long polling using the /poll API

 Long polling is used in the mobile clients.
 The process is to first register to the poll stream using the POST /poll API followed by constant API requests for GET /poll